juliachaidez3/Globetrotter/README.md

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

+Thank you Devarsh and Erica for giving great presentations on the topics!
+Thank you Alex and Keith for giving me guidance on how to approach parts of the project!
+Thank you Andy and other FTL interns for helping me debug!